 3.9 The permitted reserves of crushed rock in North East England by resource type are shown in Table 3.7.
 The permitted reserve figures quoted do not include those reserves within the quarries that are identified as being for non-aggregate uses.
-The most significant resources in terms of their contribution to the total permitted reserves in North East England are magnesian limestone (49%) and igneous rock (41.4%).
-The remaining permitted reserves are Carboniferous limestone (9.4%).
+The most significant resources in terms of their contribution to the total permitted reserves in North East England are magnesian limestone (49.6%) and igneous rock (40.8%).
+The remaining permitted reserves are Carboniferous limestone (9.6%).
 The reserves of magnesian limestone are mainly concentrated in County Durham, while the reserves of igneous rock are mainly concentrated in Northumberland.
-The reserves of Carboniferous limestone have increased in 2016 as a result of an extension to Kilmond Wood Quarry in County Durham being granted planning permission.